arerickson28/javascript-challenge/README.md

 # javascript-challenge
 This repository holds a practice assignment for javascript skills

-The abbreviated instructions for this assignemtn are as follows:
+The abbreviated instructions for this assignment are as follows:

 ------------------------------------------------------------------